Driven by Values & Purpose

 Finding Good Work, work that lets you “do what you love and still pay the bills“ may not always be easy, but it’s definitely doable.

 When to "Wei" (Action), When to "Wu" (Non)

 “Careers” change, sometimes in an instant of “Aha!” insight.
-More often it happens through small changes in your understanding of what you want and/or what’s possible at the moment.
+More often it happens through small, incremental changes in your understanding of what you want and/or what’s possible at the moment.

 Sometimes you can take big leaps, but mostly you repeat tiny steps that lead you through a series of better and better situations or experiences and you learn as you go.